On regular separable countably compact $\mathbb{R}$-rigid spaces: Abstract

 \section{Abstract}

-We call a regular topological space $X$ to be {\em $\R$-rigid} if any continuous real-valued function on $X$ is constant.
-In this paper we construct a number of consistent examples of countably compact $\mathbb R$-rigid spaces with additional properties like separability and first countability.
-This way we answer several questions of Tzannes, Banakh, Ravsky, and the first author, as well as get a consistent $\mathbb R$-rigid counterexample to a classical problem of Nyikos.
+A topological space $X$ is said to be {\em $Y$-rigid} if any continuous map $f:X\rightarrow Y$ is constant.
+In this paper we construct a number of examples of regular countably compact $\mathbb R$-rigid spaces with additional properties like separability and first countability.
+This way we answer several questions of Tzannes, Banakh, Ravsky, as well as get a consistent example of $\mathbb R$-rigid Nyikos space.
+Also, we show that it is consistent with ZFC that for every cardinal $\kappa<\mathfrak c$ there exists a regular separable countably compact space $X$ which is $Y$-rigid with respect to any $T_1$ space $Y$ of pseudocharacter $\leq\kappa$.